Number:

 • Processing and Re-entry – When a student has not attended or demonstrated academically relevant engagement for fifteen percent (15%) of the class contact hours, the instructor will enter the LDA into Self-Service, enabling Financial Aid and Veterans Affairs staff to run accurate attendance reports from Colleague.
 Entering an LDA into Self-Service does not remove the student from the course or the LMS site.
 The student will continue to have access to the course and may resume attending classes.
 However, to have a previously-entered LDA removed from their Self-Service record, the student must have a discussion with the instructor, and the instructor must submit a re-entry eForm to document the legitimate removal of the LDA.

-• If a student stops attending and engaging for fifteen percent (15%) of the class contact hours at the beginning of the term, returns, is re-entered, and then later stops attending and engaging for another fifteen percent (15%) of the class contact hours, the instructor should enter the new LDA in Self-Service.
+• If a student stops attending and engaging for fifteen percent (15%) of the class contact hours at the beginning of the term, returns, is re-entered, and then later stops attending and engaging for fifteen percent (15%) of the class contact hours, the instructor should enter the new LDA in Self-Service.
 If the student resumes class attendance, the instructor can remove the LDA in Self-Service without submitting a second re-entry eForm.
 Instructors must document the first re-entry only.

 Grading System Policy and Guidelines